loriamichele/secure-browser-runtime/README.md

 the new function which is assigned to that property.

-To prevent this, we just wrap the properties we don't want to be overwritten, by using the `Object.defineProperty` and `Object.freeze` methods like this:
+To prevent this, we just wrap the properties we don't want to be overwritten, by using the `Object.defineProperty` method like this:

 ```js
 // We initially store the original reference into a constant